 - (1) Visually inspect battery cover (10) for dents, distortion, or other damage and replace as needed with new Saft component. - (2) Visually inspect battery case (330) for dents, distortion, or other damage.
 If found, identify the component for replacement. - (3) Visually inspect handles (340) for defects, frays, and other damage.
-Replace as needed. - (4) Remove the battery cover (10) and visually inspect each cell (200) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (200) must be marked for replacement or further cleaning.

-NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test.

-- (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (310).
-Identify any cells with excessive salts for later torquing the lower nut (260). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (240), do Vent valve O-ring replacement. - (5) Inspect the upper nuts (20), (240), washers (30), (250), and links (40 to 100) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
-Minor tarnish can be polished off with a fine wire brush.
-Identify defective hardware for later replacement.
+Replace as needed. - (4) Visually inspect visible portions of each cell (200) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (200) must be marked for replacement or further cleaning. - NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test. - (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (310).
+Identify any cells with excessive salts for later torquing the lower nut (260). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (240)